How to vibe with Claude Code: A guide for scaredy cats

 Terminal commands

 That's it.
-Anything else you need, just ask ChatGPT.
+Anything else you need, just go to the web and ask ChatGPT or Claude

 To open the terminal: